Table of Contents

 Coastal Access and Maritime Power

-The Korean Peninsula is surrounded by three seas: the East Sea (Sea of Japan), the Yellow Sea, and the South Sea.
-Access to these waters was unevenly distributed, which created distinct maritime traditions among the kingdoms.
+Surrounded by the East Sea (Sea of Japan), the Yellow Sea, and the South Sea, the Korean Peninsula’s maritime geography was uneven, giving rise to distinct maritime traditions and capabilities among the kingdoms.

 The Western Seaboard: Baekje and Gaya as Maritime States